The need

 Our approach

-- Diagnostic and Strategy: A bespoke table top exercise or simulation exercise to test awareness and effectiveness of BCPs in a real-life setting.
+- Testing: A bespoke table top exercise or simulation exercise to test awareness and effectiveness of BCPs in a real-life setting

 Key benefits